-After gathering all of this information, interns may feel comfortable that the client is not going to harm him or herself and is safe to leave.
-However, at the beginning of the internship interns are expected to involve their supervisor or another full-time staff member of the UCC in this decision.
-The intern may leave the client in their office to look for an available staff member to consult with, or may call their supervisor's extension directly or contact the front desk and have the Administrative Assistant send an available staff member to their office.
-If a client is actively suicidal and is threatening to harm him or herself immediately, interns should never leave him or her alone.
-The consultation should be done before the client leaves the UCC in order to ensure his or her safety.
+After completing the suicide risk assessment, interns who have assessed the client's risk to be at the "Low" or "Mild" level based on the Suicide Staging Criteria (page 89) can allow the client to leave without further consultation.
+At the beginning of the internship interns are expected to consult with their supervisor or another clinical staff member of the UCC when a client's risk level is assessed as "Moderate" or "High" before the client leaves the UCC.
+The intern may leave the client in their office to look for an available staff member to consult with, or may call their supervisor's extension directly or contact the front desk and have the administrative staff send an available staff member to their office.
+If a client is actively suicidal and is threatening to harm themself immediately, interns should never leave them alone.
+The consultation should be done before the client leaves the UCC in order to ensure their safety.
 As risk assessment and crisis intervention skills develop during the internship year, interns will have more autonomy in making clinical decisions on their own, but should consult with their supervisor following such an assessment.